system-zero/system-zero/data/docs/la.md

     var i = lambda (x, y) { return x * y } (10, 100)

 # A lambda function, it is like a function without a name, but it is called
   immediately.

+    lambda (x, y) { return x * y } (4, 22)

   It is illegal to omit an argument list after the declaration,  even if it is empty.
 If it is this case they could constructed like:

-    lambda { return x * y } ()
+    lambda { ... body ... } ()

   Lambdas like functions, can be nested in arbitrary level, though they can be complicated to parse, but legal: